 These are the regular mom jeans that are cut a bit slimmer through the hips.
 I love the lighter wash and chewed hemline, and I was actually surprised by how much I liked them because they do allow some room for curves.

-So, these are almost exactly the same but have extra room in the butt and thigh areas (unfortunately, my exact jeans aren’t available anymore, but I love the slightly subtle distressing on this pair).
+So, these are almost exactly the same but have extra room in the butt and thigh areas (unfortunately, my exact jeans aren’t available anymore, but they’re still available in a dark destroy and black wash).
 You can tell there’s a little more room, especially in the booty, but the smaller waist keeps them up.

 These are the exact same Curve Love jeans but in black (here’s a similar pair).
 I think I’d pair them with black boots or sandals instead of these brown ones…but I’m still loving the no-gap waist and general fit.
 They’re slightly stiffer than the blue pair, though.
 What do you guys think?

 Abercrombie & Fitch Mom Jeans: Final Thoughts

 OK, so I think the conclusion is that the Curve Love mom jeans show off a curvier body by emphasizing the curves.
 If you have a small waist compared to your butt/hips and love showing off that aspect of your figure, you will love the Curve Love jeans.
 They’ll fit in the waist without gapping and leave room for a bigger booty, hips or thighs.
 If you’re straighter, you’ll probably want to stick to the regular cut.
 I honestly don’t know which ones I like better…help!

 Honorable Mention: Abercrombie & Fitch Ultra High-Rise Flares